EllieMP/koa-api-boilerplate/readme.md

 The project structure is organized as follows:

-- `src/` - Contains the source code of the API.
 - `controllers/` - Holds the route handlers/controllers for various endpoints.
 - `middlewares/` - Contains custom middleware functions.
 - `routes/` - Defines the API routes and their corresponding controllers.
 - `app.js` - Entry point of the application.
 - `config/` - Stores configuration files.
 - `tests/` - Contains test files.
 - `index.js` - The main file that starts the server.